30. Light emission

 In the video below, Dr. Pasquale uses a hand-crank generator to light up different bulbs.
 First, she cranks the generator to light up an incandescent bulb.
 This takes rather a lot of energy to do, and the bulb lights dimly.
 Then, she turns the crank to light the LED bulb.
 This bulb lights right away, as it is very easy to illuminate.
 An LED bulb requires much less energy to function.
 However, note that the LED only illuminates every half cycle when powered by an AC generator.
 This problem can be fixed in home lighting by converting AC to direct current (DC), as previously discussed in this textbook.

 Other examples of incandescence in our daily lives are seen in electric stoves and toasters.
 Both of these objects contain resistive heating elements.
 Electric current is sent through the heating elements, which then warm up due to their resistance.
 At cool temperatures, they will glow red, as seen in Figure 30.11 for a hot toaster.
 As they warm up, they will glow orange, or possibly even yellow if very hot.
 Note that when the electric stove or toaster is turned off, both still emit light via incandescence!
-However, since we can’t see it, the light is not visible.
-As the objects are likely at room temperature, we can expect that light to be in the infrared region of the electromagnetic spectrum.
+However, we can no longer see it.
+As the objects are likely at room temperature, we can expect that light to be in the infrared region of the electromagnetic spectrum, and therefore not visible.

 A photograph of a toaster seen from the top.
 The heating elements are glowing red/orange.